BaleBase/lala/1-Lesson-Plans/05-Archiving-and-Logging-Data/3/Activities/05_Log_Size_Management.md/Unsolved/README.md

 In your Ubuntu VM, launch a terminal.

-1. Check your logrotate version for documentation purposes.
+1. Verify you have the most up-to-date version of logrotate installed.

 2. Configure the following default parameters for logrotate by editing `/etc/logrotate.conf`: